 Further, under the Secure Act, which was passed in 2019, beneficiaries who inherit a retirement account from a non-spouse (e.g. a parent or relative) can no longer ‘stretch’ the distributions over their lifetime by taking RMDs.
 Instead, they will be forced to take the funds in 10 years.
 The change won’t impact anyone who inherited a retirement account during 2019 or years prior.

 Nondeductible IRA vs taxable accounts

 Although an after-tax non-Roth addition to an IRA may not be your best option, there are other ways you can save for retirement and your other goals.
-If you’re not already maxing out your retirement plan at work, ($20,500 in 2022 if under age 50 and $27,000 if 50+) consider starting there.
+If you’re not already maxing out your retirement plan at work, consider starting there.
 As discussed in the article, a taxable brokerage account is a completely flexible way to invest for any goal.

 A Roth IRA would alleviate the majority of issues surrounding after-tax contributions, but wealthy taxpayers may need to consider a Roth conversion as there are income limits for regular participation.
 However, depending on your overall tax and financial situation, a Roth conversion may also be unadvisable, especially if you end up in a lower tax bracket in retirement.

 Weigh the various tax benefits associated with retirement accounts against other considerations to avoid letting the tax-tail wag the dog.
 Remember, laws can change.
-Required minimum distributions became law in 1986 and the age just changed.
+Required minimum distributions became law in 1986 and the age changed in 2019, again in 2023, and will change yet again in 2033.
 The Roth IRA wasn’t born until 1997.
-The Secure Act of 2019 marks the death of Stretch IRAs for non-spouses.
 Review your current strategy as you make changes in the future to ensure you’re still on the right track.